xCoreRoblox/xCore/README.md

 `6)` You've successfully verified your roblox account

-# EULA
-Please see [here](https://xcore-roblox.tk/eula) for more information.

-# Terms of Service
-Please see [here](https://xcore-roblox.tk/terms) for more information.

-# Privacy Policy
-Please see [here](https://xcore-roblox.tk/privacy) for more information.

 # Sharing of Code
 Whilst we share the code of xCore for you to all use, we give you these simple rules;
 - `1)` That it is not a public running instance.